 2001 – 2007, 2008 – 2014, 2017 – 2018, 2019

-This logo appeared periodically and, from time to time, fell out of sight of the audience.
+This logo appeared periodically and, occasionally, fell out of sight of the audience.
 It was identical to the previous version.
-The word “PLC” just disappeared from it, giving way to the inscription “HIT Entertainment.”
-The company’s renaming took place in 2001 as part of a rebranding after the transition to Lyrick Studios.
+The word “PLC” disappeared, giving way to the inscription “HIT Entertainment.”
+The company’s renaming took place in 2001 as part of a rebranding after transitioning to Lyrick Studios.

 2006 – today

 The logo that was designed for the DVD is still used in parallel.
-Now it is the official symbol of the TV company and is intended for its presentation in advertising.
-It depicts a cube placed edge first.
-The three visible sides are marked with the letters “H,” “i,” and “T.” The first and last glyphs are uppercase and white, and the middle one is lowercase and blue.
+Now, it is the official symbol of the TV company and is intended for its presentation in advertising.
+It depicts a cube placed on the edge first.
+The three visible sides are marked with the letters “H,” “i,” and “T.” The first and last glyphs are uppercase and white, and the middle are lowercase and blue.
 The background colors are red, blue, and yellow.
 Beneath the shadow of the 3D cube is the name of the studio, with the word “entertainment” in lowercase.

-In the course of evolution, the palette of this logo varied interestingly.
-So, from the standard black and white version, it first turned into gray, then into blue, and finally into multi-colored.
-Some versions were used in parallel and featured on different broadcasts, causing confusion in HIT Entertainment’s visual identity story.
+The palette of this logo varied interestingly during its evolution.
+So, from the standard black-and-white version, it first turned gray, then blue, and finally multi-colored.
+Some versions were used in parallel and featured on different broadcasts, confusing HIT Entertainment’s visual identity story.
 Numerous changes in identity are associated with frequent name changes.

 Font and Colors

-For the inscriptions in all logos (except the first one), the designers chose smooth sans-serif letters – massive, even, and tall.
-But at the same time, they have no analogs because they are not written but drawn by individual order.
+For the inscriptions in all logos (except the first one), the designers chose smooth sans-serif letters—massive, even, and tall.
+However, they have no analogs because they are not written but drawn individually.
 The main colors of the emblem are black, blue, grey, white, red, and yellow.